jondlm/gitwatch/README.md

-# lazywatch
+# gitwatch

-`lazywatch` is a small CLI tool that will watch a directory and lazily invoke the command you provide it.
-Currently it will debounce file events by 1 second and only invoke the command if it's not already running.
+`gitwatch` is a small process that will clone and poll a git repo for changes.
+When new changes are detected it will invoke the command you provide it.

 ## Install

-    go get github.com/jondlm/lazywatch
+    go get github.com/jondlm/gitwatch

 ## Usage

-See `lazywatch -h` for more help info.
+See `gitwatch -h` for more help info.

 ## Example

-    lazywatch /tmp/mydir echo woot
+    gitwatch ssh://git@foo.com/foo.git -- echo saw an update